jaysylvester/citizen/README.md

         handoff: {
           // Pass this request to app/patterns/controller/layout.js
           controller: 'layout',

+          // Specifying the action is optional.
+The layout controller will use the
+          // default action, handler(), unless you specify a different action here.
+          action: 'handler',

           // Specifying the view is optional.
 The layout controller will use its
           // default view unless you tell it to use a different one.